Intersession FAQ

 Current students may register online or use the paper Winter Registration form for any Intersession course or with other courses in the Winter semester.
 Visiting students should contact the Admissions Office before registering.

 The same tuition and general academic policies apply to all Intersession courses.
-The current tuition per course is C$1,440 for credit and C$400 for audit.
 Details are available on Registrar's web page, or contact the Office of the Registrar's by phone at 416.226.6620 ext.
 6711 or email (registration [at] tyndale [dot] ca) for all registration related matters.

-† Prices subject to change — please refer to the Seminary & Graduate Tuition & Fees page for current cost.
+Please refer to the Seminary & Graduate Tuition & Fees page for current tuition cost.

 Q. Where can I get a syllabus?